materight/neural-network-projects/README.md

-# neural-network-projects
+# Neural network project
-Some experiments with neural networks
+Some experiments with my neural network implementation in JavaScript.